 Rav Kaplan has a B.A. from the University of British Columbia and Semicha from the Jerusalem Rabbinate.
 He has been teaching in Midreshet Lindenbaum since its opening in 1976.
 In addition to teaching a regular Talmud shiur, Rav Kaplan teaches a class in Faith and Commitment, a shiur in Aggada to Shana Bet students, and a shiur in Chassidic philosophy in the Israeli program.
 As Mashgiach Ruchani he has added responsibilites for the personal and religious development of Lindenbaum students.
 He has taught in Yeshivat Ha-Mivtar and Yeshivat Shaarei Mevasseret and women’s schools in Jerusalem.
 Born in Vancouver Canada, Rav Kaplan has lived in Israel since 1972.

-He is married with five children and six grandchildren.
+He is married with five children.
 He and his wife Menucha live in Har Nof , Jerusalem.

 Rav Shmuel Klitsner has taught Talmud, Biblical Exegesis, and Philosophy of Halacha at Midreshet Lindenbaum since 1987.
 A student of the late Prof. Nechama Leibowitz, he has also served as Head of Jewish Studies at Emunah's School for Torah and the Arts, lectured extensively at the London School of Jewish Studies, and is the author of the two volume novel The Lost Children of Tarshish as well as a book of Biblical readings: Wrestling Jacob - Deception, Identity and Freudian Slips in Genesis.
 His film credits include the award winning Chanukah animation - "Lights".